 Mentoring at HPA

-HPA Chartered Architects were recently joined by Elise Clarke for a week of work experience.
-Currently studying for her A-Levels, at Lancaster Girls Grammar School, Elise decided to experience the work environment before applying to study Architecture at University next year.
+HPA were recently joined by Elise Clarke for a week of work experience.
+Currently studying for A-Levels, at Lancaster Girls’ Grammar, Elise decided to experience the environment before applying to study Architecture at University next year.

-HPA Chartered Architects are proud to help mentor the next generation of the profession, working with students throughout the entire architectural education process.
-Alongside offering a weeklong work experience programme for school students, HPA also support students throughout their university education, providing mentoring days to undergraduate’s through the RIBAs Student Mentoring Scheme.
-Over the years HPA have also supported many Part 1 and Part 2 students undertaking placement years during their qualification.
-Director Zoe Hooton, currently mentors on the RIBA North Part 3 Programme, helping students preparing for their final exams.
+HPA are proud to help mentor the next generation of the profession, working with students throughout the entire education process.
+Alongside offering a weeklong work experience programme, HPA also support students through university education, providing mentoring days to undergraduate’s through the RIBAs Student Mentoring Scheme.
+Over the years, HPA have also supported many Part 1 and Part 2 students undertaking placement years during their qualification.
+Director, Zoe Hooton, currently mentors on the RIBA North Part 3 Programme, helping students preparing for final exams.

-Beginning the week’s work experience at the office, Elise was taught the basics of surveying.
-After measuring our office, she was shown the basics of AutoCAD , which was used to draw a floor plan.
-Elise was then able to use the skills she had acquired to help our Architectural Assistant Emma on a site survey.
+Throughout Elise’s week, HPA aimed to provide varied programmes of work that introduce some of the key skills required in architecture.
+Beginning work experience, Elise was taught basics of surveying.
+After measuring our office, she was shown the basics of AutoCAD, which was used to draw a floor plan.
+Elise was then able to use these skills to help our architectural assistant, Emma, on a site survey.

-On Friday afternoon Elise presented her scheme to the office, who gave feedback and advice on the scheme.
+On Friday afternoon, Elise presented her scheme to the office, who gave feedback and advice.
 Elise impressed with her confidence and presentation style, along with the effort and enthusiasm she had shown throughout the week.

 At the end of the week, the all-important question loomed; would Elise still want to study architecture?
 HPA are happy to say that Elise still wants to become an architect and everyone at HPA wishes her all the best with her upcoming exams and future career.

 To explore the latest news at HPA, click here.